alielw/APS-NGS-day1-PM/README.md

 * Unzip downloaded file.

-* Click on Windows icon on left right of screen.
+* Click on the Windows icon on left right of screen.
 Type `cmd` into the search code.
 Click on `x86 Nature Tools Command Prompt for VS`.
 A terminal will open.

 * Drag and drop the unzipped file called igv in the IGV folder onto the terminal window.
 Press enter.
 There may be an error message asking for permissions.
 Just click cancel if this happens.
 IGV should now load.